Rose Tico: Conception

 Rose Tico was created by Rian Johnson for the film Star Wars: The Last Jedi (2017), which he wrote and directed.
 While working on the script, he originally had the characters Poe Dameron and Finn go to Canto Bight together, but he decided having a female character accompany Finn would make for a more interesting dynamic because otherwise, "it was just these two dudes on an adventure".
 Johnson said in the original versions of the script with Poe and Finn together, their dialogue could have been interchangeable and there was no conflict between them.
 This led him to conceive the Rose Tico character, who, in Johnson's words, could "actually challenge [Finn] and push him and contrast with him was where Rose came from".

 Johnson conceived Rose Tico as a relatable audience surrogate, and said he "wanted someone who 10-year-old me would truly be able to relate to, someone who was a genuine nerd, someone who it would be a little surprising that they were front and forward in a Star Wars movie".
 Details about the character were first discussed at the Star Wars Celebration convention in Orlando, Florida, on April 14, 2017.
 At the time, she was only referenced by her first name, "Rose"; her last name "Tico" was not revealed until a Vanity Fair article on May 23, 2017.
 Johnson described Rose Tico as the "biggest new part in the movie", and his favorite new character introduced in the film.
 Johnson said of the character: "She's not a soldier.
-She's not looking to be a hero, and she gets pulled a very big way into an adventure in this movie with Finn. ...
-She's pretty rad."
+She's not looking to be a hero, and she gets pulled a very big way into an adventure in this movie with Finn. … She's pretty rad."
 Rose has the most screen time of any new character introduced in The Last Jedi.

 The name Rose was originally used for the character Maz Kanata during the pre-production of Star Wars: The Force Awakens.
 The name is a tribute to Rose Gilbert, the late high school English teacher who instructed both Force Awakens director J. J. Abrams and production designer Rick Carter.
-A handful of scenes involving Rose in the original The Last Jedi scripts were either eliminated or revised in later drafts.
-For example, in the original script, Finn was a gunner along with Paige during her bombing run, and he witnessed her death.
-Johnson removed this from later script drafts because he had trouble reconciling it with Finn's later relationship with Rose.
+Several scenes featuring Rose in the initial scripts of The Last Jedi were either cut or altered in later drafts.
+One notable change was Finn originally being a gunner alongside Paige during her bombing run, witnessing her death.
+This element was removed in subsequent drafts as director Rian Johnson found it challenging to reconcile with Finn's later relationship with Rose.
 Additionally, the master codebreaker Rose and Finn sought was originally planned to be an insectoid warlord who involved Rose and Finn in an effort to rob a rival.
 This led to an extended sequence of Finn, Rose, and the codebreaker's crew climbing atop the casino rooftop during an attempted robbery, which ended with Finn and Rose getting arrested.